emory-courses/competitive-programming/README.md

 The Emory teams have participated in [the ICPC Southeast USA Regional Programming Contest](http://seusa.vanb.org) for many years and have consistently been among the top 3 schools.
 We strive for our teams to advance to the ICPC World Final, one of the most prestigious competitions for undergraduates in Computer Science.

+Join our new GroupMe link for updates and community: https://github.com/emory-courses/competitive-programming

+and/or

 Please subscribe to our mailing list if you want to join our training sessions (Emory students only):

 * Send an email to LISTSERV@listserv.emory.edu (no subject is needed).